Amir-Mohseni/Lectura/README.md

 2. **Installation Errors**: If you encounter errors installing dependencies:
    - Ensure you have the latest pip: `pip install --upgrade pip`
-   - Install system dependencies: `apt-get install ffmpeg git poppler-utils`
+   - Install system dependencies: `apt-get install ffmpeg git poppler-utils libffi-dev libssl-dev`

 3. **Docker Build Errors**: If you encounter errors during Docker build:
    - Use the rebuild script: `./rebuild_docker.sh`
    - This script rebuilds with `--no-cache` to ensure clean installation
-   - For PyMuPDF specific errors, the Dockerfile now installs a specific version (1.23.7) to avoid build issues
+   - For PyMuPDF specific errors, we now use a pre-built wheel (version 1.22.3) to avoid build issues
-   - If you're on ARM architecture (Apple M1/M2), PyMuPDF build issues are common and should be resolved by our Dockerfile
+   - If you're on ARM architecture (Apple M1/M2/M3), PyMuPDF build issues are common and should be resolved by our updated Dockerfile
+   - If you still encounter issues, try manually building with:
+     ```bash
+     # For CPU
+     docker build --no-cache -t lectura:latest .

+     # For GPU
+     docker build --no-cache -f Dockerfile.gpu -t lectura:gpu .
+     ```

 4. **API Errors**: If you encounter API errors:
    - Verify your API key is correct